-- Teach the reader something that you learned which was interesting to you - How you build your Spark(s) through this project
+- Teach the reader something that you learned which was interesting to you - How you built your Spark(s) through this project

-The use of photos, drawings, graphics and/or written story should demonstrate something that you learned, which was interesting to you, that you are now teaching the reader.
+The use of photos, drawings, graphics, a slide deck, a video or audio recording, and/or written documentation should demonstrate something that you learned, which was interesting to you, that you are now teaching the reader/viewer/listener.
 The design should be age appropriate and creative.

-Page must be one side of an 8 $\frac{1}{2}$ " x 11" piece of paper.
+If the Expression page is a drawing, written words, photos or other graphic images, the page must be one side of an $8 \frac{1}{2}$ " x 11" piece of paper.
 You may draw, write, use graphic design elements, or other creative elements, etc.